hunar4321/particle-life/README.md

 # Particle Life Simulation
-A simple program to simulate attraction/reuplsion forces between many particles, produceing life like patterns as a result.
+A simple program to simulate attraction/reuplsion forces between many particles, producing life like patterns as a result.
 The code is less than a page (excluding GUI elements).
 Video tutorial and Walkthrough is availble below.
 License: MIT

 Learn More Here (YouTube video tutorial):
 -----------------------------------------------